How to Report Grades and Diploma Details

 Adding Grades for Part-time Students

-We expect you to add and update courses for your part-time students through COLS, following the same process you used for your full-time students.
+Add and update courses for your part-time students through COLS, following the same process you use for your full-time students.

 Note: You can only view and update the courses entered under your MIDENT for your part-time students.
 You do not have access to their full academic data.

-Your part-time students must add your school to the Academic Background section of their 101 application for you to maintain the courses they are taking at your school.
+Your part-time students must add your school to the Academic Background section of their Undergraduate Application for you to be able to maintain the courses they are taking at your school.

 The school the student is registered at full-time can add and update all courses showing on the student’s OUAC record.
 This includes courses added and updated by the school where the student is registered part-time.

 We have added “Student Status” as a search parameter in Academic Information to allow you to search for your full-time and/or part-time students.

-We will send an email to the COLS Administrator of the student’s home school when the school where the student is registered part-time reports their courses/grades.
+We will send an email to the COLS Administrator of the student’s home school when the school where the student is registered part-time reports their courses and/or grades.